Intermittent Pneumatic Compression Therapy for Athletes

 Intermittent pneumatic compression

-Intermittent pneumatic compression is a therapeutic technique used in medical devices that include an air pump and inflatable pneumatic compression stockings, sleeves, gloves, pants or boots in a system designed to improve venous circulation in the limbs of Athletes after training or competition to eliminate swelling and metabolic waste.
+Intermittent pneumatic compression therapy is a technique used in medical devices that include an air pump and inflatable pneumatic compression devices such as stockings, sleeves, gloves, pants or boots in a system designed to improve venous circulation in the limbs of Athletes after training or competition to eliminate swelling and metabolic waste.
 It is also used in medical situations to treat Edema, DVT and Pulmonary Embolism.
 (Edema is what occurs when athletes train and compete.)

 In use, air compression recovery pants (or sleeve, glove & boot) encloses the limb requiring treatment, and pressure lines are connected between the jacket and the air pump.
 When activated, the pump fills the air chambers of the jacket in order to pressurize the tissues in the limb, thereby forcing fluids, such as blood and lymph, out of the pressurized area.
 A short time later, the pressure is reduced, allowing increased blood flow back into the limb.